dotnet/designs/accepted/2021/default_string_globalization.md

 2. Developers should not be exposed to any globalization-related concepts unless they explicitly seek globalization support.

 The first characteristic is fairly straightforward.
 APIs like `string.Compare`, `string.Contains`, `string.Equals`, `string.IndexOf`, and others should all behave in an ordinal fashion.
-Developers shouldn't have to rely on Roslyn analyzers or MSDN to know what behavior a given API has.
+Developers shouldn't have to rely on Roslyn analyzers or docs.microsoft.com to know what behavior a given API has.

 The second characteristic requires a bit more explanation.
 Popular programming languages like Java, JavaScript, Go, Python, C/C++, and others treat string APIs as ordinal. .NET is unique in that we build globalization concepts directly into many basic `string` APIs.
 Unfortunately, evidence shows that .NET's behavior in this regard is largely unexpected and confusing to our developer audience.